JoshPaulie/textual-cards/README.md

 ```

 ## Usage
-> These usage instructions are for the concept of the app.
-The app lacks most of this functionality as-is.
+> **These usage instructions are for the concept of the app**.
+The app lacks functionality as-is.
-> To use the app during development, follow the [manual install](#manual) instructions
+> To use the app during development, follow the [manual install](#manual) instructions and the modified development usage instructions below
 >
-> While inside the repo directory, edit the `deck` file with your pipe (`|`) seperated Q & A lines.
-Most of the following applies, but only 1 deck can be loaded at a time and it must be in the example one in repo
+> **Development usage**: While inside the repo directory, edit the `deck` file with your pipe (`|`) seperated Q & A lines.
+Most of the following applies, but only 1 deck can be loaded at a time
 >
 > Anything annotated with 💤 are features yet to be implemented